 Motor #1 on the first Motor Module = pump #2 in the system (pump #1 is on the Base Module).
+Motor #1 on the second Motor Module = pump #6 in the system.

 Motor Speed Control Drive

 The Motor Speed Control is mounted on the divider panel within the electronics compartment of the ASU.
 This variable-frequency drive is factory-set and normally does not require adjustments.
 The following is a list of parameters that Dynatec programs to optimize performance, but which differ from the drive's default parameters.